lequant40/portfolio_allocation_js/README.md

 PortfolioAllocation is a JavaScript library designed to help constructing financial portfolios made of several assets: bonds, commodities, cryptocurrencies, currencies, exchange traded funds (ETFs), mutual funds, stocks...

-When constructing such portfolios, one of the main problem faced by the portfolio manager is to determine the proportion of the different assets to hold.
+When constructing such portfolios, one of the main problem faced is to determine the proportion of the different assets to hold.

-PortfolioAllocation allows to solve this problem using mathematical optimization algorithms.
+PortfolioAllocation solves this problem using mathematical optimization algorithms.

 Do not hesitate to report any bug / request additional features !